 The scholarships will be given directly to individual students enrolled in a doctoral program or interim master's program (student is completing the master's along the way to the doctorate).
-If a student is currently enrolled in a terminal master's program, the student must intend to enroll in a PhD program the following academic year.
+If a student is currently enrolled in a terminal master's program, the student must intend to enroll in a PhD program following completion of the master's program.
 Students in any stage of graduate study in psychology are eligible to apply although special attention will be given to applications from students who are within the first two years of graduate study at the time of application.
 The American Psychological Assocation (APA) Science Directorate administers the granting of the applications.

 The purpose of the scholarship program is to assist graduate students of psychology with research costs associated with the master's thesis or doctoral dissertation.
-The primary focus of the review criteria will be related to the research proposal (see the Review Criteria section of the flyer below for further information).
+The primary focus of the review criteria will be related to the research proposal (see the Review Criteria section for further information).
 The online application process is detailed here.

 We look forward to receiving nominations from your department.
-Should you have any questions, please contact staff in the APA Science Directorate at 202.336.6000202.336.6000 or email@example.com.
+Should you have any questions, please contact staff in the APA Science Directorate at 202.336.6000 or email@example.com.
 More information can be found at the award website, www.apa.org/apf/funding/cogdop.aspx

 Please note: Application materials must be submitted on or before June 30.
 Nominees must be enrolled in a graduate program at the time the grants are awarded in the fall of the award.